ae-utbm/sith/README.md

 ### Dependencies:
 See requirements.txt

-You may need to install some dev libraries like `libssl-dev`, `libjpeg-dev`, or `zlib1g-dev` to install all the requiered dependancies with pip.
+You may need to install some dev libraries like `libmysqlclient-dev`, `libssl-dev`, `libjpeg-dev`, or `zlib1g-dev` to install all the requiered dependancies with pip.
+You may also need `mysql-client`.

 The development is done with sqlite, but it is advised to set a more robust DBMS for production (Postgresql for example)